Duck, North Carolina: Tourist attractions

+Government

+In addition to traditional town council meetings, there are regularly scheduled meetings where the public can address issues before the council.

+Duck is one of only a very few US municipalities that is an anti-bellwether, meaning it has voted for the losing candidate in each of the past 4 presidential elections.
+(Romney, Clinton, Trump, Harris).

 Education

 Residents are zoned to Dare County Schools.
 Zoned schools are Kitty Hawk Elementary School, First Flight Middle School, and First Flight High School.
 Prior to 2004, First Flight High zoned students were zoned to Manteo High School.